Its Pagan origins

 Gerald L. Berry, author of "Religions of the World," wrote:

 Wherever Christian worship of Jesus and Pagan worship of Attis were active in the same geographical area in ancient times, Christians:

 Many religious historians and liberal theologians believe that the death and resurrection legends were first associated with Attis, many centuries before the birth of Jesus.
 They were simply grafted onto stories of Jesus' life in order to make Christian theology more acceptable to Pagans.
-Others suggest that many of the events in Jesus' life that were recorded in the gospels were lifted from the life of Krishna, the second person of the Hindu Trinity.
+Others suggest that many of the events in Jesus' life that were recorded in the gospels were lifted from the life of Krishna, the second person of the Hindu Trinity, or were taken from the life of Horus, an Egyptian god.
 Ancient Christians had an alternative explanation; they claimed that Satan had created counterfeit deities in advance of the coming of Christ in order to confuse humanity.
-4 Modern-day Christians generally regard the Attis legend as being a Pagan myth of little value with no connection to Jesus.
+4 Modern-day Christians generally regard the Attis and Horus legends as being a Pagan myths of little value with no connection to Jesus.
 They regard Jesus' death and resurrection account as being true, and unrelated to the earlier tradition.

 Wiccans and other modern-day Neopagans continue to celebrate the Spring Equinox as one of their 8 yearly Sabbats (holy days of celebration).
 Near the Mediterranean, this is a time of sprouting of the summer's crop; farther north, it is the time for seeding.
 Their rituals at the Spring Equinox are related primarily to the fertility of the crops and to the balance of the day and night times.
 In those places where Wiccans can safely celebrate the Sabbat out of doors without threat of religious persecution, they often incorporate a bonfire into their rituals, jumping over the dying embers is believed to assure fertility of people and crops.